Thalatta00/Better-Farm-Animal-Variety/README.md

 # Paritee's Better Farm Animal Variety

-Customize the types and species of farm animals you can raise without needing to replace the default farm animal types
+Customize the types and species of farm animals you can raise without needing to replace the default farm animal types.
+Thalatta's Unofficial Modifications.

 ## Contents